flipkart-incubator/Krystal/vajram/README.md

 frameowrk objects.
 This `Impl` class is intended to be used only by the framework and not by any other developers.

-### Input Modulation
+### Input Batching

 #### Definition

-Input modulation is the process of squashing/collapsing/merging multiple independent inputs to a vajram operation so that the vajram can compute outputs to these inputs in an optimal fashion consuming minimum resources like network bandwidth, disk IO etc. Input modulation is a generalization of the concept we know as Batching.
+Input batching is the process of squashing/collapsing/merging multiple independent inputs to a vajram operation so that the vajram can compute outputs to these inputs in an optimal fashion consuming minimum resources like network bandwidth, disk IO etc. Input batching is a generalization of the concept we know as Batching.

 ##### Batching vs Modulation

-Why are we calling this feature Input Modulation and not batching?
-This is because there might be other kinds of request merging which are different from batching.
+There is a feature similar to batching called modulation which involved request merging which is different from batching.
 Batching is a process where we take N requests objects each consisting of one input parameter and merge them into a single request object containing a list of all N parameters.
 On the other hand,let us say there is an API which provides three info levels within a given API - LOW, MEDIUM, HIGH.
 Depending on the info level passed in the API, the server returns varying amounts of data — where LOW is a subset of MEDIUM which itself is a subset of HIGH.
 If two clients request data from the API, one with the LOW info level and one with MEDIUM, we would ideally want to make a single call with MEDIUM as the info level.
 Here the modulation modulates both the requests into a single request containing the MEDIUM info level.

 #### Problems

-Let us understand the philosophy and design Krystal Programming model's input modulation feature by considering a hypothetical example.
+Let us understand the philosophy and design Krystal Programming model's input batching feature by considering a hypothetical example.
 Let us consider a user path system which performs scatter gather operations to serve widgets to